intelpro/CBMNet/README.md

 After running this script, gt and result images will be generated inside the ./output directory.

+By evaluating the output images, you can reproduce the same quantitative results reported in our paper.

 ## 🚀 Train model on BSERGB Dataset

 Training instructions and documentation will be available in the near future.
 (Work in progress)